emmabentleymusic/emmabentleymusic.github.io/about.markdown

                 of studying with some wonderful teachers throughout my musical journey.
 These experiences have shaped my approach to teaching, allowing me to bring real-world performance experience into my lessons while maintaining a strong foundation in pedagogy.
             </p>

             <h2 class="font-display text-2xl font-bold text-primary dark:text-secondary mt-8 mb-4">Musical Journey</h2>
             <p class="text-slate-600 dark:text-slate-400">
                 My musical education includes a Bachelor of Science in Music Education from Case Western Reserve University (CWRU) in Cleveland, Ohio, where I honed my skills as both a performer and educator.
-While studying at CWRU, I had the priviledge of studying clarinet as my primary instrument, and percussion as a secondary.
-Throughout my undergraduate career, I priortized comprehensively learning all instruments, so that I may better help future students.
+While studying at CWRU, I had the privilege of studying clarinet as my primary instrument, and percussion as a secondary.
+Throughout my undergraduate career, I prioritized comprehensively learning all instruments, so that I may better help future students.
 I was lucky enough to have performed on the cello, french horn, trumpet, and saxophone, in addition to my studies.
             </p>

             <h2 class="font-display text-2xl font-bold text-primary dark:text-secondary mt-8 mb-4">Teaching Philosophy</h2>
             <p class="text-slate-600 dark:text-slate-400">
                 I believe that music education has a unique capability to build students’ self-confidence and self-efficacy.
 My teaching approach combines traditional techniques with trauma-informed cultural competency, creating an engaging learning environment that promotes both technical excellence and creative expression.
 Whether working with beginners or advanced students, I tailor my instruction to meet individual needs and goals.
 I strive for my students to walk away from our experiences with a deeper appreciation for music as well as hold musical and life skills that they can apply to their lives in various meaningful ways.
             </p>

             <h2 class="font-display text-2xl font-bold text-primary dark:text-secondary mt-8 mb-4">Performance Career</h2>
             <p class="text-slate-600 dark:text-slate-400">
                 As an active performer, I regularly appear with orchestras, and chamber ensembles.